govm-net/docs/en/mine/windows.md

 ### Token Unit

 1. Units t0,t3,t6,t9,tc
-2. The default unit is tc, which is 10 ^ 12 \* t0
+2. The default unit is t9
 3. t3 = 1000 \* t0, t6 = 1000 \* t3, t9 = 1000 \* t6, tc = 1000 \* t9
-4. The reward of each mining is about 5tc
+4. The reward of each mining is about 5t9, DPOS 5t9, team 1t9
 5. The default unit can be changed on the "Setting" page

 ### Update software